 Your child will receive 570 hours free early education over a year.
-This is equal to 15 hours a week during term time (38 weeks a year) or 12 hours a week all year round, over 48 weeks.
+This is equal to 15 hours a week during term time (38 weeks a year) or 12 hours a week all year round (47.5 weeks a year).

-There is some flexibility with how the hours are used, but they must be used over a minimum of two days in a week and for a maximum of six hours a day.
+There is some flexibility with how the hours are used, but they can only be used for a maximum of 10 hours a day.

 Your child can start in their free place from the term after their second birthday.